oerg866/win98-quickinstall/README.md

   - Utilities
   - Software

-- Shut down the virtual machine and **DO NOT TURN IT BACK ON**
+- Shut down the virtual machine and take note of the image file name.

-- Use 7zip or an imaging software and extract the entire root of the partition you installed Windows 98 to.

-  Extract all files into a directory.
-We will call this the *OS Root*.
-The default for this is `_OS_ROOT_` in the framework directory.

-  On Windows, you can open the image file using the 7zip File Manager or the 7zip context menu.
-Or WinImage, et cetera.

-  On Linux, you can do this with by using '7z' from the p7zip-full package.

-  `7z x -o_OS_ROOT_/ /path/to/image/file`

 **WARNING:** Only *one* Windows directory is allowed, and only *one* Windows setup files CAB directory.
 If you install using 98Lite, make sure that the 98Lite setup directory is the sole carrier of these CABs.

 *INFO: The script detects the Windows directory by finding `WIN.COM`* *INFO: The CAB file directory is detected by finding `PRECOPY2.CAB`*

-  **This location must be specified when running the script by using the `--osroot` parameter.**

 # Preparing & Packaging

 - Copy drivers that you want slipstreamed into a directory of your choice.
 By default this is `_DRIVER_` in the framework directory directory.

   *NOTE: `_DRIVER_` is already filled with a curated selection of drivers.
-Ycan remove these, if you wish.*
+You can remove these, if you wish.*

   **If you choose a non-default directory for this, you must specify it using the `--drivers` parameter.**